/* Rambling Owl addition to remove page titles from blogs */

 We wandered past a whitewashed cottage and into its back garden realising, as we stood before the owner’s caravan, that perhaps we might have chosen the wrong side of the canal.
 We retraced our steps and crossed to the other side passing close enough to the Bridge Of Oich to allow for a small detour and a closer look.
 It was an intriguing little structure - a form of suspension bridge in miniature – painted brilliant white.
 Its many spars made it look like an oversized harp, or one of those string pictures you used to make at school.
 There was an information board that gave the usual blurb about who designed it and when it was made (James Dredge, 1854) plus a rather camp drawing of two 19th century gentlemen demonstrating how the bridge supported itself (a double-cantilever design where each end supported its own weight with very little strength required at its centre).
 We moved on, walking alongside the canal and towards Fort Augustus.

 Now this isn’t going to make for great journal writing but frankly the next few hours (and around 8 miles) were rather repetitive.
 It rained on and off, the wind blustered, the canal cut through groves of oak and poplar.
 The River Oich ran along to our left, visible through long hedgerows of Rowan and Hawthorn, and lower than our track by several metres.
 There were no ships or boats using the canal and no other people walking its tow-path.
 I took some video, put the camera away for an hour and then did some more: The two pieces are indistinguishable.
-I can’t say it was the most interesting section of the Great Glen Way and it was endured rather than enjoyed but of course it still beat the pants off being at the office.
+I can’t say it was the most interesting section of the Great Glen Way and it was endured rather than enjoyed.
 Bod informed us that he had already walked this section once before, from the direction of Fort Augustus, so he didn’t even have the benefit of experiencing it for the first time.
 Eventually we spied the outlying cottages of Fort Augustus and realised that once again the days walking was at an end – and it was barely mid-afternoon.

 Approaching Fort Augustus